-An overview of the global trade of marine ornamentals has been given by Collete et al., (2003).
-Based on the Global Marine Aquarium Data base (GMAD), the annual global trade is between 20 million to 24 million numbers for marine ornamental fish, 1 to 12 million numbers for corals and 9 to 10 million for other ornamental invertebrates.
-A total of 1,471 species of fish are traded globally.
-Most of these species are associated with coral reef, although some of them are associated with other habitats such as seagrass beds, mangrove and mud flats.
+An overview of the global trade of marine ornamentals has been given by Wabnitz et al. (2003).
+Based on the Global Marine Aquarium Database, the annual global trade is between 20 million to 24 million numbers for marine ornamental fish, 1 to 12 million numbers for corals and 9 to 10 million for other ornamental invertebrates.
+A total of 1,471 species of fish are trade globally.
+Most of these species are associated with coral reef, although some of them are associated with other habitats such as sea grass beds, mangrove and mud flats.
+More than 98% of the total number of fish exported was contributed by Philippines, Indonesia, Solomon Island, Sri Lanka, Australia, Fiji , Maldives and Palau.